ctaggart/froto/readme.md

 ## Updating from Froto 0.1.0

 ### Core
- * WireFormat was rewritten to provide deserialization into Discriminated Union cases, and serialization redone to minimize memory copying.
+ * `Froto.Core` was reworked to provide serialization and deserialization of all supported wire types and to minimize buffer copying.

-  * Code depending on `Froto.Core.WireFormat` will need to be rewritten to work with `Froto.Core.ZeroCopyReadBuffer` and `Froto.Core.ZeroCopyWriteBuffer`.
+  * Code depending on `Froto.Core.IO` will need to be rewritten to use the following modules and types:
+     - `Froto.Core.WireFormat`
+     - `Froto.Core.Encoding.RawField`
+     - `Froto.Core.ZeroCopyBuffer` and subclasses

-  * Alternatively, the functions in the `Froto.Core.Encoding.Serializer` module can provide a slightly higher level of abstraction; or, see next.
+  * Alternatively, the functions in the `Froto.Core.Encoding.Serializer` module can provide a slightly higher level of abstraction.

+  * Or, see next.

  * Added a framework for easily constructing serializable class types.